This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 The Importance of a Postpartum Care Kit

-That said, I really wish we had learnt from our first birth experience not to go overboard with the postpartum care kit, but at the same time make sure we had all the postpartum necessities ready for home when we had our second!
+That said, I really wish we had learnt from our first birth experience not to go overboard with the postpartum care kit, but at the same time make sure we had all the postpartum care essentials ready for home when we had our second!

-The postpartum care list below does just that: it keeps the list to all the essentials for mom, without extra stuff that you will never need.
+The postpartum recovery checklist below does just that: it keeps the list to all the essentials for mom, without extra stuff that you will never need.
 But the things that are in here … do get them and pack them in time for your birth!

 The checklist is split in the following sections, so that you can find exacetly what you need depending on your situation: